ali-rantakari/icalBuddy/examples.markdown

 •-----------------------------------

-### Very Concise Event or Task List
+### Very Concise Event/Task List

 We can get a very concise listing of events or tasks (this example shows events but the same arguments work for tasks as well) with just a few arguments:

-    ••• icalBuddy -f -npn -nc -ps "/ | /" eventsToday+10
+    ••• icalBuddy -f -npn -nc -ps "/ » /" -eep "url" eventsToday+10

 We use the `-npn` (or `--noPropertyNames`) argument to omit all property names and the `-nc` (or `--noCalendarNames`) argument to omit all calendar names.

+Specific properties can be excluded by using the `-eep` (or `--excludeEventProperties`) and `-etp` (or `--excludeTaskProperties`) arguments.
+Here we exclude the URL properties.

-In order to keep all properties (location, notes, date/time etc.) of the same events/tasks on the same line we set the value `"/ | /"` for the `-ps` (or `--propertySeparators`) argument.
-This means that icalBuddy should separate all properties with the string ` | ` (the slashes at the beginning and the end are just the separator characters -- see the [man page][man] for more info).
+In order to keep all properties (location, notes, date/time etc.) of the same events/tasks on the same line we set the value `"/ » /"` for the `-ps` (or `--propertySeparators`) argument.
+This means that icalBuddy should separate all properties with the string ` » ` (the slashes at the beginning and the end are just the separator characters -- see the [man page][man] for more info).

+•-----------------------------------

+### Even More Concise Event/Task List

+If we only want to see the titles of events/tasks -- and nothing else -- that's possible too:

+    ••• icalBuddy -f -npn -nc -eep "*" eventsToday+10

+We use the same arguments here as in the last example except we now give `"*"` as the value for the `-eep` argument in order to *exclude all properties*.

+•-----------------------------------

+### Even More Concise Event/Task List With Relative Dates

+We can add relative dates with one-day precision to the previous example like this:

+    ••• icalBuddy -f -npn -nc -iep "title,datetime" -ps "| : |" -po "datetime,title" -tf "" -df "%RD" -eed eventsToday+10

+We use the `-iep` (or `--includeEventProperties`) argument to include only event titles and date/times from all the properties and the `-po` (or `--propertyOrder`) argument to order the date/times first and the titles second.

+We only want to see the *start dates* of events here so we add the `-eed` (or `--excludeEndDates`) argument.
+We set an empty value for the `-tf` (or `--timeFormat`) argument to keep times from showing and `"%RD"` as the value for the `-df` (or `--dateFormat`) argument in order to print dates in simple day-precision relative terms.

+We also set `"| : |"` as the `-ps` (or `--propertySeparators`) argument value to separate the two properties by ` : `.

 •-----------------------------------